cosmos/cosmos-sdk/cosmovisor/README.md

 The result will look something like the following: `29139e1381b8177aec909fab9a75d11381cab5adf7d3af0c05ff1c9c117743a7`.

 You can also use `sha512sum` if you would prefer to use longer hashes, or `md5sum` if you would prefer to use broken hashes.
-Whichever you choose, make sure to set the hash algorithm properly in the checksum argument to the url.
+Whichever you choose, make sure to set the hash algorithm properly in the checksum argument to the URL.

 ## Example: simd